 Future of wireless energy harvesting

-There are lot of potential for wireless energy harvesting for application like Internet of Things and home automation projects.
-Smart sensor technology is capable of producing low power devices with advanced embedded technology which typically operates at micro watt input power.
+There is a lot of potential for wireless energy harvesting for applications like the Internet of Things and home automation projects.
+Smart sensor technology is capable of producing low-power devices with advanced embedded technology, which typically operates at microwatt input power.

-Wireless sensors for temperature, humidity and proximity sensors are used in industrial, home automation and automobile industry.
-Wire-free charging of any electronics device would be possible with advancement in wireless energy harvesting technology.
+Wireless sensors for temperature, humidity, and proximity sensors are used in the industrial, home automation, and automobile industries.
+Wire-free charging of any electronic device would be possible with advancements in wireless energy harvesting technology.

 Enhanced security devices with smart sensor technology can make use of power from wireless energy harvesting.
-It has advantages due to wire-free wireless transmission, compact size and the modules can be easily implemented anywhere.
+It has advantages due to wire-free wireless transmission, compact size, and the modules’ ability to be easily implemented anywhere.

 Limitation of wireless energy harvesting

-Wireless energy harvesting has lot of limitations due to its dependency on external sources which are prone to atmospheric changes, physical obstacles and radio wave source uptime.
-Received power from the sources is too low and level is often varies in time.
+Wireless energy harvesting has a lot of limitations due to its dependency on external sources, which are prone to atmospheric changes, physical obstacles, and radio wave source uptime.
+Received power from the sources is too low, and the level often varies over time.

-System efficiency is reduced over time due the performance of the components used in the devices like capacitors, diodes, back up storage battery etc… Design of receivers in wide frequency range is often challenging, device designed to operate at one frequency band is limited only on that spectrum.
+System efficiency is reduced over time due to the performance of the components used in the devices, like capacitors, diodes, backup storage batteries, etc.… The design of receivers in a wide frequency range is often challenging; a device designed to operate at one frequency band is limited only to that spectrum.

-In conclusion, emerging technologies like Internet of Things will require efficient energy source to connect billions of smart devices and sensors for wide spectrum of applications.
-Long term sustainable and reliable energy sources are inevitable for any efficient system.
-Wireless energy harvesting is an area for future developments to deliver effective solutions for IoT, medical, industrial and other smart home applications.
+In conclusion, emerging technologies like the Internet of Things will require an efficient energy source to connect billions of smart devices and sensors for a wide spectrum of applications.
+Long-term sustainable and reliable energy sources are inevitable for any efficient system.
+Wireless energy harvesting is an area for future developments to deliver effective solutions for IoT, medical, industrial, and other smart home applications.